sarvanimudu104-code/ESP32-Miniature-Weather-Station/README.md

 ## Circuit Diagram

-The GitHub-ready circuit diagram target is [circuit.png](circuit and related images/circuit.png).
+The GitHub-ready circuit diagram is available at [circuit.png](circuit%20and%20related%20images/circuit.png).

 ## Working Principle